5thComrade/Trello_Clone/README.md

 Key Features

 1: Mobile First Design using pure CSS(No Frameworks used) \
-2: Data stored and retrived from LocalStorage. \
+2: Data stored and retrieved from LocalStorage. \
 3: Drag and Drop feature for cards.

 This is a Trello Clone application created using create-react-app.
 Most of the best features of Trello are included in this app. \